All Episodes

 Reaction.

-The president uh has to uh run the country.
+The president has to run the country.

 We walked into a difficult situation.

-I think he's handling it very, very well, and most people believe that.
+I think he's handling it very, very well.

 I don't think he sounds very confident there.